RAKKII-san/cs3650-project1/README.md

 A txt file is included to test out the Verilog processor.
 This was also provided by fpga4student.com.
 Screenshots from local testing are provided by us.

-Throughout this project, we were able to learn how the verilog code interacts with the hardware in order to create the MIPS commands we know about.
-Seeing the direct datapath gave a good visualization of what goes on internally, and we were able to experience how it was to code in language directly above hardware.
+Throughout this project, we learned how the verilog code interacts with the hardware in order to create the MIPS commands we know about.
+Seeing the direct datapath gave a good visualization of what goes on internally, and we
+experienced how it was to code in language directly above hardware.

 Some miscellaneous things we also learned:
 * Code in Verilog doesn't necessarily execution instructions from top to bottom,